Generic selectors

 Security Risks Associated with MACsec

 While MACsec provides encryption, it can also introduce vulnerabilities due to its operational design, if you don’t own all the hops.
-Each physical router along the data path must decrypt your data, and because those physical routers may be owned by another entity, the decrypted data is not under your control.
+Each physical router along the data path must decrypt your data, and because another entity may own those physical routers, the decrypted data is not under your control.
 This process of decryption and re-encryption at every hop leaves the data unencrypted, exposing it to potential interception and exploitation when the data traverses third-party networks, where the routers involved are often outside your ownership or control, making it difficult to ensure consistent security measures.

 This security shortcoming, combined with hardware dependencies, licensing costs, and operational complexities, raises significant concerns about MACsec’s overall effectiveness.
 To protect your network, you must critically assess whether MACsec aligns with your organization’s security needs and explore more secure alternatives.